alipbcs/ZetaRay/README.md

 ## Highlight Features

- - ReSTIR DI for many-light sampling from emissive meshes and sky [[4](#references)].
+ - ReSTIR DI for many-light sampling from emissive meshes, sun, and sky [[4](#references)].
 Sampling efficiency is increased by
    - Power sampling using the alias method
    - A world-space voxel grid with stochastic light reservoirs per voxel [[5](#references)]
  - Indirect lighting methods include: